Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Theoretical expression of the focused reflection matrix

 $h_\textrm{in/out}(x,z,z_0,c_0)$ corresponds to the point-spread function of the imaging system at depth $z$ when trying to focus at plane $z_0$ assuming a wave velocity model $c_0$.

 Due to the broad spectrum of ultrasound signals, the integral over frequency in Eq.~\ref{R3} can be simplified in first approximation as follows:

-The Dirac distribution $\delta$ in the last expression accounts for the time gating operation and implies that, for a given time-of-flight $t$, the contribution of the scattered wave-field is induced by the set of scatterers lying in the vicinity of the isochronous plane located at $z_t=ct/2$:
+The Dirac distribution $\delta$ in the last expression accounts for the time gating operation and implies that, for a given time-of-flight $t$, the contribution of the scattered wave-field is induced by the set of scatterers lying in the vicinity of the isochronous plane located at $z_t=ct/2$.
+The expression of the focused $\mathbf{R}-$matrix coefficients becomes